indigos33k3r/deobscuripy/README.md

 # deobscuripy
-This is a pytho project intended to undo the work of javascript obscurification tools.
+This is a python project intended to undo the work of javascript obscurification tools.